 You can also vote for Backdoor Survival daily at Top Prepper Websites!

-Bargain Bin: Below you will find links to some personal and BDS reader favorites as well as items from the current Amazon Top 10.
+Bargain Bin: Below you will find some personal and BDS reader favorites.

 Light My Fire Swedish FireSteel: This “Scout” is the one I own.
 Using this basic pocket fire-starter, you can get a nice fire going under almost any conditions.
 This is a small, compact version and is my personal favorite.